SQLCipher License Codes - How to avoid SQLITE_AUTH (23) not authorized errors

 Trial license codes may be requested prior to purchase and are valid for 15 days of testing.

 Permanent license codes are delivered electronically after purchase.
-If you are an active CipherCare subscriber you can request your license codes on the Customer Downloads site.
+If you have an active Commercial or Enterprise license you can request your license codes on the Customer Downloads site.